 Step 4: Install Ceiling Fan With Light Kit

-Follow the Manufacturer’s instructions to install a light kit onto the ceiling fan, and secure the ceiling fan assembly to the ceiling mount bracket.
-If you have questions, what ceiling fan bracket should I use?
-Please see our How To Install ceiling bracket content below.
+Follow the Manufacturer’s instructions to install a light kit onto the ceiling fan and secure the ceiling fan assembly to the ceiling mount bracket.

 Step 5: Test Ceiling Fan & light Operation